Freemium products are like drugs that are offered for free at first, but when you become addicted, you pay for it to gain the full taste of it. 😂

 - Real-time Database: One of the best things regarding a Realtime database is they give you free & unlimited read, write permission.
 Learn how to use Firebase Database

 - Storage: Cloud Storage might not be cheap especially if you are building a photo-sharing or video type platform then it might be costly for you.
 But trust me other companies also charging a high amount in terms of storage.
 If you want to compare storage with other services then take a look at Firebase vs AWS.
-Learn more how to use Firebase Storage
+Learn more about how to use Firebase Storage.

 - Test Lab: Gives you free 5 tests/day on real devices and 10 tests/day on virtual devices which is a reasonable amount if you are just an individual developer.
 But if you are a big software company you should purchase a blazing plan whose price is also reasonable if you are from the USA and the UK based company and maybe this price feels big for Asian countries like India, Pakistan and Bangladesh.
 Learn more Firebase Test Lab

 - Google Cloud Platform: If you are dealing with the high amount of data then you segregate your data into Big query (a platform from Google) then obviously you can easily generate that income which is fair enough to pay the bills.

 Blaze (Paid) Plan Calculator

 You can also use a Firebase plan calculator to calculate your app cost and then pay as you go.

 Go to Blaze Plan Calculator to use the calculator to find out the cost.

 Suppose I have a photo-sharing app that requires approximately 75GB storage and 100GB of transferred storage, you end up paying only $15 per month.

 Let me know if you have any questions.
 Our experienced Android experts will answer each of your questions.